VerdantFox/blog_posts/posts/0013_param_tests_dataclasses/param_tests_dataclasses.md

 01_PYTEST_DATACLASSES

-Parameterization is a powerful tool in pytest (the most popular Python testing framework) that allows us to write a single test with minimal code that can dynamically expand to become a bunch of similar with minor input differences.
-In this blog post, I will describe how to write parameterized pytests.
-And then, we'll expand on the topic and re-write the tests more effectively using dataclasses.
+Parameterization is a powerful tool in pytest (the most popular Python testing framework).
+It allows us to write a single, simple test that can dynamically expand to become many similar tests with minor input differences.
+In this blog post, I will describe how to write parameterized pytests and why they are such a powerful tool.
+And then, I'll show you how to re-write parameterized tests more effectively using dataclasses.

 ## Setup